COOL-cohort/COOL-site/docs/introduction.md

 4. **Deal with various data format.** COOL support various data format and will automatically convert the input data to native storage format.
 5. **System need to be scalable.**
 6. To be continued.

+## Architecture
+### Single-node architecture
+The single-node architecture of Cool have six components in the system as illustrated in Figure 1, consisting of loader, controller, parser, planner, compressor and executor.
+The key components are detailed as follows:
+1. **Data Model**
+2. **Storage Layout**
+3. **Query Processing**

+### Distributed architecture